 Skip to main content

-Our faculty are the heart and soul of Knox Classical School, and we're honored to have such a talented and devoted set of teachers.
+Our teachers and administrators are the heart and soul of Knox Classical School, and we're honored to have such a talented and devoted team.

 Sarah Sander Headshot, Kindergarten Teacher